-Rebellion against Rahul Gandhi in Congress; 'Seat count fell from 3 to 2 digits' former aide says
+Is this the beginning of open rebellion against Rahul Gandhi in Congress

 During Rahul's term as Congress president, a veteran journalist told OneIndia that Rahul Gandhi had given liberty to Congress' chief ministers and other powerful state leaders to run the show as per their whims and fancies whose price the Congress will have to pay in the future.

-Why 'Gandhis' must distance himself from party affairs totally?
+Why 'Gandhis' must distance themselves from party affairs totally?

 Congress must re-invent itself and the need of the hour is to shun the image that it is 'Gandhi family' party.
 The term may sound crude, but that is exactly the image crisis that the Congress is dealing with.
 That is the line of attack that the BJP took during the election campaign.
 Modi raked up the issue of dynastic politics and left no stone unturned to corner the Congress on this particular issue.